foszlany/RoundaboutPlugin/docs/effects.md

  * **Infection Tag**<br>
      - ID: `20`
      - Killing a player will force them into the opposing team.
-The round is over when all players belong in 1 team.
+The round is over when all players belong in 1 team (or when the objective is completed).

+ * **Duelies**<br>
+     - ID: `21`
+     - Every `20 - 46` seconds, users will randomly receive a duel partner that they need to defeat.
+          - If neither party dies, both users will explode violently.
+          - If no suitable partner is found, the game will reattempt to assign a duelee.